 1) Water levels vary seasonally-Dates for your trip are important.

-Thankfully the Zambezi is a free flow river, the water level is not affected by any dams; however, it is affected by seasonal natural flow variations.
+Thankfully the Zambezi is a free flow river, the water level is not affected by any dams.
+It is however heavily affected by seasonal natural flow variations.
 Rafting trips adapt to the changing water levels by “putting on” at different entry points.

 The river is always changing so no two trips are ever the same.
 If you fancy big demanding water, high adrenaline, then book your trip as the low water season opens or closes, Late July/August and end Dec/January.